arkency/posts/posts/2012-09-21-filepicker-and-aviary-image-uploading-on-steroids.md

 We all have been using the same code for uploading images for years, but didn't you always feel that there is something wrong with it?
-For every other task like writing texts, picking a date, selecting from lot of choices we have a good tool that can help in implementig such feature and improve the user experience, but file uploads almost always feel a little broken.
+For every other task like writing texts, picking a date, selecting from lot of choices we have a good tool that can help in implementing such feature and improve the user experience, but file uploads almost always feel a little broken.
 There are some Flash tools that might help, but they are still not good enough.